MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - For only a subset of users to send auditing data:
     - Set **Send audit data to Azure Information Protection log analytics** to **Off** in the global policy, and **On** in a scoped policy for the subset of users.
 This configuration is typical for testing scenarios.

+#### Content matches for deeper analysis

+Your Azure Log Analytics workspace for Azure Information Protection includes a checkbox for also collecting and storing the data that's identified by the sensitive information types or your custom conditions.
+For example, this can include credit card numbers that are found, as well as social security numbers, passport numbers, and bank account numbers.
+If you do not want to send this additional data, do not select this checkbox.
+If you want most users to send this additional data and a subset of users cannot send it, select the checkbox and configure an [advanced client setting](./rms-client/client-admin-guide-customizations.md#disable-sending-information-type-matches-for-a-subset-of-users) in a scoped policy for the subset of users.

+After collecting the content matches, they are displayed in the reports when you drill down into files from the Activity logs, to display **Activity Details**.
+This information can also be viewed and retrieved with queries.

 ## Prerequisites for Azure Information Protection analytics
 To view the Azure Information Protection reports and create your own, make sure that the following requirements are in place.